conan-io/conan-io.github.io/_posts/2025-11-24-GameDev-Raylib-Android.markdown

 Now that Conan is set up to install Raylib for Android, we need to configure CMake to use the Conan generated toolchain and dependency files.

-In order to use the correct Conan-generated toolchain file for each architecture, we will create a small CMake wrapper that selects the appropriate one based on the Android ABI being built.
+In order to use the correct architecture, we will create a small CMake wrapper that selects the appropriate one based on the Android ABI being built.
 Create a file called `conan_android_toolchain.cmake` in the `cpp` folder:

 ```cmake
 if ( NOT ANDROID_ABI OR NOT CMAKE_BUILD_TYPE )